Dale meets Langevin: A Multiplicative Denoising Diffusion Model: Geometric Brownian Motion and its Time-reversal as a Generative Model

-Brownian motion, originally introduced to model random particle motion~\citep{feynman1965flp}, is widely used in physics, biology, and signal processing to describe processes with independent and identically distributed (i.i.d.) increments.
-The resulting distribution is Gaussian following the Central Limit Theorem.
-For example, the Ornstein-Uhlenbeck SDE (OU-SDE)~\citep{Doob1942_OU} models the position $Y_t$ of a Brownian particle as $\mathrm{d}Y_t = \mu\,\dX{t} + \sigma\,\dX{W_t}$, where $W_t$ is a Wiener process, yielding $Y_t = Y_0 + \mu t + \sigma W_t$, a Gaussian process with mean $\mu$ and variance $\sigma^2$.
-Alternatively, when the relative increments (or ratios) follow the Brownian motion, the resulting stochastic process is called the Geometric Brownian Motion (GBM). ~\citet{Fisher-Black1973_SDE} pioneered the use of GBM for modeling the evolution of stock prices and financial assets in mathematical finance.
-Just as the normal distribution plays a crucial role in Brownian motion, the log-normal distribution plays a vital role in the analysis of GBM.
-Formally, a random process $X_t$ is said to follow a Geometric Brownian Motion if it satisfies the SDE:
+Geometric Brownian Motion (GBM) models scenarios where \textit{relative} increments of a stochastic process, rather than the absolute ones, follow a Brownian motion.
+This is in contrast to standard additive processes such as the Ornstein-Uhlenbeck SDE~\citep{Doob1942_OU}, $\mathrm{d}Y_t = \mu\,\dX{t} + \sigma\,\dX{W_t}$, whose solution $Y_t = Y_0 + \mu t + \sigma W_t$ is Gaussian with mean $\mu$ and variance $\sigma^2$.
+GBM was pioneered by~\citet{Fisher-Black1973_SDE} for modeling stock prices, where proportional rather than absolute changes are of interest.
+The marginal distribution is log-normal rather than Gaussian, making it a natural SDE of choice for positive-valued data.
+Formally, a random process $X_t$ is said to follow a GBM if it satisfies the SDE:

 where $W_t$ is the Wiener process, and $\mu$ and $\sigma$ are known as the {\it percentage drift} representing a general trend and {\it volatility coefficients} representing the inherent stochasticity, respectively.
-The solution of Eq.~\eqref{eq:gbm} $X_t$ evolves to follow a log-normal distribution with parameters $\mu$ and $\sigma^2$, i.e., There exist several multivariate extensions of GBM~\citep{Hu2000}.
-We consider the element-wise extension of Eq.~\eqref{eq:gbm} for image data with the forward SDE for time $t \in [0, 1]$:
+The time evolution of $X_t$ follows a log-normal distribution with parameters $\mu$ and $\sigma^2$, i.e., There exist several multivariate extensions of GBM~\citep{Hu2000}.
+We consider the element-wise extension of~\cref{eq:gbm} for image data with the forward SDE for time $t \in [0, 1]$: